nguyenkhois/code-template-generator/README.md

 * Code template generation.
 * Project templates that is [Build environments](https://github.com/nguyenkhois/build-environments) project.

+You have more choice for your development environment.

 ## Main features
 * Project generation with two options:
     * Without Git support.